ilovespectra/sorta/README.md

 # Sorta: A File Organizer Tool

-Sorta (formerly known as The Juggler) is a powerful file organization tool that allows you to sort and manage files effortlessly based on specific criteria, such as file name or type.
+Sorta is a powerful file organization tool that allows you to sort and manage files effortlessly based on specific criteria, such as file name or type.

 ## Features
 - Organize files based on their names, extensions, or other custom criteria.